Split pea soup has never been easier to make than it is now! This flavorful, hearty split pea soup is perfect to enjoy on a cold night in.

 The Final Step

-Store this Split Pea Soup in an airtight container and keep in the refrigerator for up to five days.
-You can also store it in the freezer for up to four months!
-That way, you'll always have a delicious soup on hand for those cold or rainy days when you're craving something warm.
+Store Split Pea Soup in an airtight container in the refrigerator for up to five days, or freeze it for up to four months.
+This way, you’ll always have a warm, delicious soup ready for cold or rainy days!

 Split Pea Soup